Susan Loveall, Ph.D.

 Email: sloveall-hague2@unl.edu

-Dr. Susan Loveall is an assistant professor in the Department of Special Education and Communication Disorders.
+Dr. Susan Loveall is an associate professor in the Department of Special Education and Communication Disorders.
 She earned her Ph.D. in developmental science and cognitive psychology from the University of Alabama in 2013.
 Her research focuses on learning, language, and literacy abilities in individuals with intellectual and developmental disabilities (IDD), and a majority of her research focuses on the Down syndrome phenotype.
 Dr. Loveall loves working with individuals with IDD and their families.
 Prior to moving to the University of Nebraska-Lincoln, she completed a postdoctoral fellowship at the LifeSpan Institute at the University of Kansas.
 She then worked as an assistant professor at the University of Mississippi where she oversaw a grant-funded language and literacy preschool laboratory program for children with moderate-to-severe language delays, many of whom had autism or other neurodevelopmental disabilities.

 Doctoral Students